Berkeley-MDes/tdf-fa23-CD3-github/README.md

 ### Reflections (what and how I learned)

 🤯 Though having played with Rhino modeling a few years ago, I used it primarily for grasping 3D concepts rather than precision.
 This became evident when my attempt to export a design for laser cutting resulted in ill-fitting pieces back then.
-Reopening Rhino years later, I faced a steep relearning curve of the interface and could not understand the blank viewports in the beginning, the unselectable geometries, and the baking concept, until I read [this article](https://modelab.gitbooks.io/grasshopper-primer/content/1-foundations/1-1/3_talking-to-rhino.html) explaining how Grasshopper communicates with Rhino.
+Reopening Rhino years later, I faced a steep relearning curve of the interface.
+- I could not understand the blank viewports in the beginning, the unselectable geometries, and the baking concept until I read [this article](https://modelab.gitbooks.io/grasshopper-primer/content/1-foundations/1-1/3_talking-to-rhino.html) explaining how Grasshopper communicates with Rhino.

   - 🍰 _**Baking**_
 is like turning a recipe into a dish.
 Grasshopper designs provide rules for Rhino to follow, but it doesn't actually create any real objects by itself.
-When you want to use Grasshopper-designed shapes in Rhino, like selecting, editing, or transforming, you need to "bake" them.
+When you want to use Grasshopper-designed shapes in Rhino, like selecting, editing, or transforming, you must "bake" them.
 Baking is like taking a snapshot of your Grasshopper design and making it real in the Rhino world.
-Once you've baked something, it becomes an actual part of your Rhino project and won't change automatically if you make changes to your Grasshopper instructions.
+Once you've baked something, it becomes part of your Rhino project and won't change automatically if you change your Grasshopper instructions.

-✅ A set of to-dos for gaining knowledge of Rhino and Grasshopper includes:
-- Learn the [Rhino](http://docs.mcneel.com/rhino/7/help/en-us/commandlist/command_list.htm) and [Grasshopper](http://docs.mcneel.com/rhino/7/help/en-us/commands/grasshopper.htm) command list and vocabulary for better communication and understanding
-- lskdjf

-Though I tested the tools with ready-made sliders of parameters guiding the ultimate 2D and 3D designs, the project turned out more productive and constructive when I also took a step back to consider the
+🪩 Though I only tested the tools with ready-made sliders of parameters guiding the ultimate 2D and 3D designs, the project turned out more constructive when I took a step back to consider the qualitative decisions about parameters.

-reflect on the experience of exploring a procedural model whose output is a cell phone stand design in Rhino
+- I questioned the elements making up the current context: the CellPhoneStand_all file included various basic components like the floor, table, student user, phone screen, camera, and lens view.
+These were assembled to create a functional stand for shooting videos.
+The central focus was on accurately representing the user's actions, considering how the student's body and the table's geometry interacted with the phone's lens view.
+- By searching "qualitative computational design", I came across a study, [HUMANISING THE COMPUTATIONAL DESIGN PROCESS Integrating Parametric Models with Qualitative Dimensions](https://papers.cumincad.org/data/works/att/ascaad2016_003.pdf), that discusses social and cultural contextual aspects.

 Consider: What other contextual observations would be useful to capture?
 Consider: What other evaluations of results would be useful to provide as feedback?

+✅ A set of to-dos for gaining knowledge of Rhino and Grasshopper includes:
+- Learn the [Rhino](http://docs.mcneel.com/rhino/7/help/en-us/commandlist/command_list.htm) and [Grasshopper](http://docs.mcneel.com/rhino/7/help/en-us/commands/grasshopper.htm) command list and vocabulary for better communication and understanding (sources linked).

 ### Speculations (tools, work, and news)
 * speculation on future direction for the tools [so much is changing very quickly right now, where do you think this is going?
 Why do you think this?]